 We're Not Done Yet!

 The Parks & Recreation Crew have been hard at work this past fall constructing the new playground.
 Phase I is complete and will be ready for kids 5 - 12 years old this spring!
-But our commitment to completely upgrade the playground will continue.
+But our commitment to completely upgrade the playground continues.
 With Phase II, we hope to upgrade the 2 - 5 year old play space and add additional equipment to the playground by the summer of 2014!